Transportation & Travel

 Fifty miles to the south, privately owned Branson Airport opened in the spring of 2009, providing a second convenient option for regularly scheduled commercial airline service.
 Southwest Airlines and Frontier Airlines fly to Atlanta, Baltimore, Chicago, Dallas, Denver, Houston, and Orlando making this an easy-to-use option to get in and out of the region.

-Interstate 44 on our northern limit and Highway 65 on our eastern edge make travel to other major cities in Missouri and Oklahoma easy.
+Interstate 44 on our northern limit and Highway 65 on our eastern edge make travel and transportation easy, both around Springfield and to other major cities in Missouri and Oklahoma.
 By car, we’re just 2-1/2 to 3 hours away from Kansas City, St. Louis, and Tulsa.